 Each syndicated 'Nest Egg' investment fund is held in a ring-fenced SPV/Ltd Company…the sole beneficiaries of which are the investors.

-The 'Nest Egg' property purchasing criteria almost certainly ensures that from Day One, the investment is in a sound position…so, buying re-possession/pre-auction properties, within the M25, in a 'designated' regeneration area, and with a refurbishment potential... all mitigates against risk.
-On top of this, because all 'Nest Egg' properties are cash purchases, no 'Nest Egg' investment can fall foul of the fluctuations of future interest rate movements.
+The 'Nest Egg' property purchasing criteria almost certainly ensures that from Day One, investments are in a sound position.
+In addition, because all refurbishment 'Nest Egg' properties are cash purchases, no 'Nest Egg’ investment of this sort can fall foul of the fluctuations of future interest rate movements.
 This lack of 'gearing' is a real 'plus' to the 'Nest Egg' investment model.

 Finally, each syndicated 'Nest Egg' fund holds at least 5% of its total value as a contingency 'safety-net', against unforeseen future costs.
 This of course protects all investors against future requirements to top-up their SPV bank funds.